Curt Fraser

 Curtis Martin Fraser (born January 12, 1958) is an American former professional ice hockey player who played for the Vancouver Canucks, Chicago Blackhawks and the Minnesota North Stars of the National Hockey League (NHL) between 1978-79 and 1989-90.
 He featured in the 1982 Stanley Cup Finals with the Canucks.

-Fraser was born in Cincinnati while his father played for the International Hockey League's Cincinnati Mohawks, and holds dual citizenship to Canada and the United States.
-He was raised in Winnipeg and Vancouver.
+Fraser was born in Cincinnati while his father, Barry Beatty played for the International Hockey League's Cincinnati Mohawks, and was raised in Winnipeg and Vancouver.
+He holds dual Canadian and American citizenship.
 Fraser was diagnosed with diabetes in 1983 and is active in fundraising and awareness efforts for the disease.

 Playing career

 As a youth, he played in the 1971 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from North Vancouver.

 Fraser played junior hockey with the Victoria Cougars of the Western Hockey League, where he set franchise records for goals, assists, points, and penalty minutes.
 He was then drafted 22nd overall by the Vancouver Canucks in the 1978 NHL Amateur Draft.
 He made the team right away and was placed on a line with fellow rookies Thomas Gradin and Stan Smyl.
 The trio would be the Canucks' top offensive line for the next four years and play a large role in the club's trip to the 1982 Stanley Cup Finals.

 On December 20, 1982, Fraser was traded to the Chicago Black Hawks for Tony Tanti.
 He had his best season in Chicago, registering 68 points (29 goals and 39 assists) in only 61 games in 1985–86.
 After five years with the Hawks, he was dealt to the Minnesota North Stars on January 2, 1988, for Dirk Graham.
 After playing in only 53 games over the next two and a half years with the Stars, his back problems forced him to retire in 1990.

 Owing to his dual U.S./Canadian citizenship, Fraser has represented both countries in international tournaments.
 He played for Canada at the 1978 World Junior Championship and for the USA at the 1987 Canada Cup.